Low Watt Tube Amps - Top Picks for 2023

 Cons

-• Not meant for rehearsals and stage use
+- Not enough projection for band rehearsals and stage use

 Pros

-The Monoprice Stage Right 611705 is a compact 5 watt tube amp that has similar innards to the iconic Fender Champ, but at a more affordable price.
+The Monoprice Stage Right 611705 is a compact 5-watt tube amp with similar innards to the iconic Fender Champ but more affordable.

 This small tube amp sports a 12AX7 preamp tube and a 6V6GT power tube, and it drives an 8" Celestion Super 8 speaker.
-This combination gives you genuine tube amp tones that you can enjoy at lower volumes, and at a substantially lower cost.
+This combination gives you genuine tube amp tones that you can enjoy at lower volumes and a substantially lower cost.

-This 5Watt amp only has two knobs, volume, and tone.
-Tone behaves like an EQ, while the volume knob serves as the gain knob.
+This 5Watt amp only has two knobs, volume and tone.
+The tone behaves like an EQ, while the volume knob serves as the gain knob.
 Like old tube amps, raising the amp's volume knob adds grit and overdrive to the tone.
 You can then clean up the tone by dialing down the volume knob on your guitar.

-To steer away from being a straight-up clone, it has a distinct "input selection switch", it works like a power attenuator but with a twist.
-The switch lets you choose between 5 watt and 1-watt power ratings.
-The 5 watt tube amp setting is easier to overdrive and has restricted lows to reduce low-end "mud".
-The 1-watt tube amp setting has a full range clean sound.
+To avoid being a straight-up clone, it has a distinct "input selection switch."
+It works like a power attenuator but with a twist.
+The switch lets you choose between 5-watt and 1-watt power ratings.

-Given its 5 watt rating, this amp is meant for more intimate use, like quiet practice and recording.
+Given its 5-watt rating, this amp is meant for more intimate use, like quiet practice and recording.
 It doesn't have enough volume for rehearsals, let alone stage use.
-Don't let this discourage you as I still think it's the best tube amp for home use.
+Don't let this discourage you; I still think it's the best tube amp for home use.

-All these perks and quirks make it the best low watt practice amp in this price point.
+All these perks and quirks make it the best low watt practice amp at this price point.
 And it helps that it's one of the cheapest tube amps in the market.

 Specifications